Costs & Pricing | 12 views |

 Answer from Construction Brain

-In Ottawa construction projects, you'll encounter two main contract types: fixed-price (lump sum) contracts where you pay one agreed amount regardless of actual time spent, and time and materials (T&M) contracts where you pay for actual hours worked plus materials at cost.
+In Ottawa construction projects, you'll encounter two main contract types: fixed price (also called lump sum) contracts where you pay one agreed amount regardless of actual time spent, and time and materials (T&M) contracts where you pay for actual hours worked plus materials at cost.

-With a fixed-price contract, your Ottawa contractor provides one total price for the entire project - whether it's a $25,000 bathroom renovation in Kanata or a $150,000 secondary suite addition in Orleans.
-You pay this amount regardless of whether the job takes longer than expected or materials cost more than anticipated.
-The contractor absorbs these risks, which is why they typically build in a buffer for unexpected costs.
+With a fixed price contract, your Ottawa contractor provides one total price for the complete project - whether it's a $25,000 bathroom renovation in Kanata or a $150,000 secondary suite addition in Orleans.
+You pay this amount regardless of whether the job takes 3 weeks or 6 weeks to complete.

 Time and Materials Contracts